On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 One weekend in September 2015, after I’d left resettlement work to become a graduate student and writer in New York City, I was supposed to meet Abdallah in Baltimore.
 He’d agreed to be an interpreter for one of my reporting projects.
 “I can’t pay a lot right now,” I said when I called him.
 “Only $15 an hour.
 But I hope I can pay more later.”
 The rate didn’t faze Abdallah.
 “Of course,” he replied.
 I could tell from his voice that he was smiling.

 Yahya dropped me at the bus station early Monday morning, three hours before I was scheduled to leave for home.
-He apologized and explained that he wanted to get to Abdallah’s hearing on time.
+He apologized and explained that he wanted to get to Abdallah’s court hearing on time.
 Yahya knew he could only watch, but he intended to be there anyway.
 Like several other Darfurians in Baltimore, he considered Abdallah his dearest friend.

 Two weeks later, I received an envelope with a red stamp on it that read “INMATE MAIL UNSECURED.”
 Abdallah wrote that he’d always told other people to be safe and not get in trouble, “but today I’m here in jail.”
 Being behind bars “let people miss a lot of